dylan-jayatilaka/tonto/README.md

 ## 1. Get ready ...

-* If you don’t want to develop just download the zip file using the button on the right.
+* If you don’t want to develop just download the latest release for your platform
-* If you want to develop first install `git` and then clone the repository (which may take some time)
+* If you want to develop first install `git` and then clone the repository and follow the compile instructiobns below.

 ### On Linux
 ```